zamyafoobi/WowClassicGrindBot/README.md

 "Requirement": "MaxRange > 35"
 "Requirement": "LastAutoShotMs <= 500"
 "Requirement": "LastMainHandMs <= 500"
-"Requirement": "CD_Judgement < 1500"                 // The remaining cooldown on Judgement is less then GCD(1500)
-"Requirement": "CD_Hammer of Justice > CD_Judgement" // The remaining cooldown on Hammer of Justice is greater then 8 seconds "Requirement": "Rage >= Cost_Heroic Strike"          // Create a condition like if player current rage is greater then or equal the cost of Heroic Strike
+"Requirement": "CD_Judgement < GCD"                 // The remaining cooldown on Judgement is less then GCD(1500) "Requirement": "CD_Hammer of Justice > CD_Judgement" // The remaining cooldown on Hammer of Justice is greater then 8 seconds "Requirement": "Rage >= Cost_Heroic Strike"          // Create a condition like if player current rage is greater then or equal the cost of Heroic Strike
 "Requirement": "MainHandSpeed > 3500"   // Main hand attack speed is greater then 3.5 seconds